Devil-bit123/Devil-bit123/README.md

 I like to meet new people with my same interests

-Skills: PHP / C# / JAVA / Bootstrap / Xamarin / ASP

-- 🔭 I’m currently working on analyticahub.ai (sales and data analysis platform)
+Skills:
+LARAVEL  ■ ■ ■ ■ ■
+.
+NET    ■ ■ ■ ■
+ANGULAR  ■ ■ ■

-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently improving my Angular skilss